operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/webhook.md

 2. Uncommenting sections in `config/default/kustomization.yaml` to enable webhook and cert-manager configuration through kustomize.
 Cert-manager (or any third party solution) can be used to provision certificates for webhook server.
 This is explained in detail [here](https://book.kubebuilder.io/cronjob-tutorial/running-webhook.html#deploy-webhooks).

+**Note**
+If OLM is being used to deploy the operator, then the section prefixed with `[CERT-MANAGER]` need not be uncommented.
+This is because, OLM currently handles the cert generation and rotation for webhook deployment using self-signed certs.
+It also does not allow users to specify the name or mount location for the certs.
+More documentation on this issue can be found [here](https://olm.operatorframework.io/docs/advanced-tasks/adding-admission-and-conversion-webhooks/#deploying-an-operator-with-webhooks-using-olm).

 ### Generate webhook manifests and enable webhook deployment

 Once your webhooks are implemented, all that’s left is to create the `WebhookConfiguration` manifests required to register your webhooks with Kubernetes: